superfly/docs/blueprints/autostart-internal-apps.html.md

 ---
-title: Autostart/autostop internal apps
+title: Autostart and autostop internal apps
 layout: docs
 nav: firecracker
 ---

 You have an internal app that communicates only with other apps on your [private network](/docs/networking/private-networking/).
 This internal app might be a database or authentication server, or any other "backend" app that you don't want exposed to the public Internet.
 You want the app's Machines to stop when they're not serving requests from your other apps, and start again automatically when needed.

-To use the Fly Proxy autostart/autostop feature you need to configure services in `fly.toml`, like you would for a public app.
+To use the Fly Proxy autostart and autostop feature you need to configure services in `fly.toml`, like you would for a public app.
 But instead of using a public Anycast address, you assign a Flycast address to expose those services only on your private network.

-This blueprint focuses on the Fly Proxy autostart/autostop feature that controls Machines based on incoming requests.
+This blueprint focuses on autostart and autostop to control Machines based on incoming requests.
 But when you use Flycast for internal apps you also get other Fly Proxy features like geographically aware load balancing.

 Learn more about [Flycast](/docs/networking/private-networking/#flycast-private-fly-proxy-services).